< Expand the Menu to access our Tree Identification pages.

 Leaf tip (Apex singular / Apices plural) shapes are mentioned in descriptions accompanying Australian tree images.
 Leaf apices shown in illustration above are the most common shapes and are not a complete selection of possible shapes.
 Classification applies to both leaf and leaflet apex shape.

 1. Rounded or also defined as obtuse.
-Species often featuring this leaf apex are Doughwood Acronychia octandra and Coogera Ayrtera divaricarta.
+Species often featuring this leaf/leaflet apex are the Doughwood Acronychia octandra and Coogera Ayrtera divaricarta.

 2. Notched or the botanical definition is emarginate.
 Guioa Guioa monostylis and Scented Acronychia Acronychia littoralis are common examples of this leaf apex shape.